isayssolis/hello-world/README.md

 # hello-world
-All this is the nwe content on thefile...
-It shod be red in the code view.
+All this is the new content on thefile...
+It should be green in the code view.